 I made my blackberry vinegar with the addition of a cinnamon stick this year to make it extra warming and delicious for this time of year.
 Just lightly fill a jar with blackberries and one cinnamon stick broken into pieces, then cover with apple cider vinegar and leave to infuse for a month, swirling the mixture daily for the first week.
 Be sure to cap with a plastic lid as the vinegar will erode metal.

 The bramble is a plant surrounded by folklore and superstition.
 A sacred plant of the Druids, it was said to protect the faery realm and was also connected to the Goddess.
 Mrs Grieves tells us that they “were in olden days supposed to give protection against all evil runes, if gathered at the right time of the moon.”
 Walking or crawling under the arch of a bramble shoot was thought to cure a variety of diseases from whooping cough to warts, though I’m inclined to believe all the scratches just took your mind of any other problems you were experiencing!
-Even today it is thought unlucky to eat blackberries after Michaelmas, on the 29th September, as they have been claimed by the devil.
-This is actually quite sensible as Michaelmas is usually around the time of the first frost after which the blackberries can begin to decay and mould… so let the devil keep ’em.
+Even today it is thought unlucky to eat blackberries after Michaelmas, as they have been claimed by the devil.
+This is actually quite sensible as they are often infected with fly eggs from around this time… so let the devil keep ’em.

 I’ve just realised that leaves us only six more days to gather as many as possible… so I’m off!